- Practice Areas

-When someone has a few drinks and then gets behind the wheel of a car, they are not only endangering themselves but also everyone else on the road.
-If you or a loved one has been the victim of a DUI accident in Florida, you need to contact the experienced St. Petersburg DUI accident attorneys at Salter, Healy, Bassett & Rivera right away.
+When someone has a few drinks and then gets behind the wheel of a car, they are not only endangering themselves but also, everyone else on the road.
+If you or a loved one has been the victim of a DUI accident in Florida, you need to contact the experienced St. Petersburg DUI accident attorneys at Salter, Healy, Rivera & Heptner right away.
 We are dedicated to helping victims of DUI accidents recover full compensation for their injuries, along with bringing the negligent party to justice.
-Contact our office today to schedule a free consultation and case review.
+Contact our office today to schedule a free consultation and case review with our St. Petersburg injury lawyers.

 Impaired driving greatly increases the likelihood of a car accident.
 This is especially true in the state of Florida, which has a higher rate of DUI-related fatalities than the national average.
 In Florida, if you have a blood-alcohol concentration (BAC) of .08% or higher, you will be charged with a DUI.
 Drivers under the age of 21 will be arrested if their BAC is higher than .02%.
 All Florida drivers who are lawfully arrested for a DUI must consent to chemical testing of their breath, blood, or urine to legally determine the amount of alcohol or drugs in their system.
 If a driver refuses a breathalyzer, their license will be suspended, and that refusal can be used as evidence against them in court.